Ged Brannan: International career

 Brannan received a call up by the Cayman Islands national team due to a loophole in the regulations, on 29 February 2000 along with several other league players including Barry Hayles and Wayne Collins, at the time both at Fulham.
 Brannan accepted the call up, however FIFA blocked the call-up.

 Coaching career

-Brannan is the under-23s manager at Accrington Stanley.
+Brannan was the under-23s manager at Accrington Stanley.

+In September 2023, Brannan joined the coaching staff at Morecambe.
+After the departure of manager Derek Adams in November, Brannan was appointed caretaker manager, along with John McMahon.
+Brannan was subsequently appointed as first team manager on 27 November 2023, signing an 18-month contract.
+With financial issues at the club mounting, Brannan departed the club at the end of the 2023–24 season, returning to Accrington Stanley as assistant manager.